j-matyHTML/Raspberry-Pi-pico-projects/README.md

 # Raspberry-Pi-pico-projects
 Projects for Raspberry Pi pico.
+Using micropython with thonny.